-- 1. In case any difficulties in the implementation of this Agreement arise, either Party may request consultations to develop appropriate measures to ensure the fulfillment of this Agreement. - 2.
-This Agreement may be amended by written mutual consent of the Parties.
-Unless otherwise agreed upon, such an amendment shall enter into force through the same procedures as set forth in paragraph 1 of Article 10.
+1. In case any difficulties in the implementation of this Agreement arise, either Party may request consultations to develop appropriate measures to ensure the fulfillment of this Agreement.

+2. This Agreement may be amended by written mutual consent of the Parties.
+Any amendment shall enter into force through the same procedures as set forth in paragraph 1 of Article 10.